e-mejia/movieland/README.md

 #  Movieland

-PURPOSE OF THE PROJECT: This is a React API search for movies application.
+PURPOSE OF THE PROJECT: This is a React API application used to search for films.

 #  How's it made